EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 * Press the reset button on the Leonardo and *when you see the dmesg output register a new USB device* hit 'Enter'.
 Avrdude will then flash the firmware.
 You should have eight seconds from pressing the reset button before the Arduino reverts to its normal state.
 When this happens, you'll see it again in dmesg.
 You can just press the reset button again if this happens.
 * All done.
 Plug an Xbox One/360 controller into the USB Host Shield and the Leonardo into the Xbox console and everything should work.

-Note - the correct cmd for MacOS is probably the following but this will be tested/confirmed soon.
+Note - the correct command for MacOS is probably the following but this will be tested/confirmed soon.
 ```
 avrdude -p atmega32u4 -P /dev/ttyACM0 -c avr109 -U flash:w:sxbca.bin -C /usr/local/Cellar/avrdude/6.3_1/etc/avrdude.conf'
 ```

 ### Reflashing the standard Arduino bootloader

-If you want to get the Leonardo back to its stock state for whataver reason, just follow the same process as above but point Avrdude to the bootloader file which comes with the Arduino IDE.
+If you want to get the Leonardo back to its stock state for whatever reason, just follow the same process as above but point Avrdude to the bootloader file which comes with the Arduino IDE.
 Where this is will depend on where the Arduino IDE is installed.
 Within the Arduino IDE folder on my (Ubuntu) system it was here:

 ```
 XXXXX/arduino-1.8.12/hardware/arduino/avr/bootloaders/caterina/Leonardo-prod-firmware-2012-12-10.hex